 Approach

-The IAF STM WG aims at synthesizing the work performed under numerous existing entities such as AIAA STM WG, ISO effort within WG3, ECSS dedicated STM WG, AAE STM WG (Air & Space Academy), EEAS, IIAASS, ESPI, SWF, SSC (Space Safety Coalition), IADC, ISO, WEF (World Economic Forum) and others… (please complete if relevant).
+The IAF STM WG aims at synthesizing the work performed under numerous existing entities such as AIAA STM WG, ISO effort within WG3 and WG7, ECSS dedicated STM WG, AAE STM WG (Air & Space Academy), EEAS, IAASS, ESPI, SWF, SSC (Space Safety Coalition), IADC, WEF (World Economic Forum) and others… (please complete if relevant).

 The goal is, therefore, not to come up with ideas which are already well-advanced, but to synthesize them and identify potential aspects in which potentially new actions are needed.
 As such, the focus will be in creating compelling insights and recommended behaviors over a comprehensive review of all dimensions and nuances of the STM challenge.